(oh, right…bird flu)

 Covid-19 is somewhere in between a cold and SARS, but as mentioned above, we’re still trying to figure out where.

 In any case, it’s worth remembering: mild or severe, coronaviruses spread the same way as colds and the flu.
+Update 2023: Well, we thought it did at the time.
+Now we know it’s mostly shared, close airspaces.
+But washing your hands is still a good idea.

 Wash your hands.
 (As Science-Based Medicine points out, a recent study suggests that hand-washing in airports is “probably the single most effective method for preventing pandemics.”)